-- a) The attorney-client privilege: which protects the confidentiality of communications between lawyers and their clients. - The privilege between lawyers: in the course of judicial proceedings, this protects the confidentiality of communications between lawyers when negotiating over the dispute.
+- a) The attorney-client privilege: which protects the confidentiality of communications between lawyers and their clients. - b) The privilege between lawyers: in the course of judicial proceedings, that protects the confidentiality of communications between lawyers when negotiating over the dispute.